Hardcore Superstar: 2005–2007

 With this triumphant return, the band branded their new style as 'street metal'.

 The summer of 2007 saw the release of the new single "Bastards" which sold gold in Sweden and went to number 4 on the Swedish singles chart.
 During their summer tour they played the biggest stage at Sweden Rock Festival, a show that would later be released on DVD.

 On 7 November they released the album Dreamin' in a Casket, recorded both at Adde's home studio and in the studio of fellow Gothenburg band In Flames.
 This album had an even heavier sound than its predecessor.
 Once again there were top reviews and another Swedish Grammy nomination.
 The album was also released with a bonus DVD, featuring the documentary "Inside the Casket" about the recordings.
 The title track and the songs "Silence for the Peacefully" and "Medicate Me" were picked as singles.
-The following tour was called "Mentally Damaged Tour" and started in Helsinki, Finland on 12 November and continued through Europe.
+The following tour was called "Mentally Damaged Tour" and started in Helsinki on 12 November and continued through Europe.